Human rights and labour practices

 In terms of all customers, data breaches and misuse of customer information may result in human rights violations.
 Sampo Group has stringent policies and processes to ensure that all collected data is protected through data privacy and information security measures, and adequate employee training.

-Sampo Group has controls in place to ensure that information provided to customers is accessible, relevant, and timely before a customer commits to any purchase, and that the company satisfies all regulatory and conduct obligations.
+Sampo Group has controls in place to ensure that information provided to customers is accessible, relevant, and timely before a customer commits to any purchase, and that the Group satisfies all regulatory and conduct obligations.
 These controls are regularly assessed.
 In addition, Sampo Group reviews its products and services continuously to ensure that they remain appropriate.

 To ensure compliance with laws, regulations, and internal policies, Sampo Group has training programmes that develop personal conduct and increase the competence of sales teams and other customer representatives.
-In addition, Sampo Group offers customer feedback channels (e.g. customer satisfaction surveys, contact centres, consumer ombudsman, chat) to make it easy for customers to provide feedback on the products and services, and to complain if they are dissatisfied.
+In addition, the Group offers customer feedback channels (e.g. customer satisfaction surveys, contact centres, consumer ombudsman, chat) to make it easy for customers to provide feedback on the products and services, and to complain if they are dissatisfied.

 Suppliers

 Sampo Group expects its suppliers and other business partners to respect and comply with human rights and labour rights within their business and supply chains.
 This is communicated, for example, in the Sampo Group Code of Conduct, which suppliers and other business partners are encouraged to adopt.
-Furthermore, the Sampo Group companies have supplier codes of conduct which define the minimum requirements suppliers are expected to respect when conducting business the companies.
+In addition to the Code of Conduct, the Group has supplier codes of conduct that set the minimum requirements that suppliers are expected to meet.
 The policies are supported by other supplier processes and actions, including additional contractual requirements for specific suppliers, risk assessments, audits, supplier self-assessment questionnaires, and meetings with suppliers, for example.
+Sampo Group employees working with relevant functions (e.g. purchasing departments, premises, group services, legal departments) receive training, for example, on supplier codes of conduct depending on need.

 Investments